Iraq Progress Report: Reading Between the Lines

 September 7, 2007

-Authors: Graham Allison, Director, Belfer Center for Science and International Affairs; Douglas Dillon Professor of Government, Harvard Kennedy School, Kevin Ryan, Director, Defense and Intelligence Project, Belfer Center for Science and International Affairs, Paul Kane, Former Research Fellow, International Security Program, February 2004ľAugust 2008, Eric Rosenbach, Faculty Affiliate, Belfer Center for Science and International Affairs (on leave), Stephen M. Walt, Robert and Renée Belfer Professor of International Affairs; Faculty Chair, International Security Program
+Authors: Graham Allison, Director, Belfer Center for Science and International Affairs, Harvard Kennedy School, Kevin Ryan, Director, Defense and Intelligence Project, Belfer Center for Science and International Affairs, Paul Kane, Former Research Fellow, International Security Program, February 2004ľAugust 2008, Eric Rosenbach, Faculty Affiliate, Belfer Center for Science and International Affairs (on leave), Stephen M. Walt, Robert and Renée Belfer Professor of International Affairs; Faculty Chair, International Security Program

 With Gen. David H. Petraeus scheduled to appear before Congress next week, Belfer Center experts and researchers offer their insights and analysis — as well as items that Congress should not overlook.